airalcorn2/Solr-LTR/README.md

 {
   "responseHeader":{
     "status":0,
-    "QTime":101,
+    "QTime":1,
     "params":{
       "q":"historic north",
+      "df":"text",
       "fl":"id,score,[features]",
       "rq":"{!ltr model=my_efi_model efi.text_a=historic efi.text_b=north efi.text='historic north'}"}},
-  "response":{"numFound":1,"start":0,"maxScore":3.0671878,"docs":[
+  "response":{"numFound":1,"start":0,"maxScore":1.8617721,"docs":[
       {
         "id":"1",
-        "score":3.0671878,
-        "[features]":"tfidf_sim_a=0.53751516,tfidf_sim_b=0.0,bm25_sim_a=0.84322417,bm25_sim_b=0.84322417,max_sim=1.6864483"}]
-  }
-}
+        "score":1.8617721,
+        "[features]":"tfidf_sim_a=0.35304558,tfidf_sim_b=0.0,bm25_sim_a=0.93088603,bm25_sim_b=0.93088603,max_sim=1.8617721,original_score=1.8617721"}]
+  }}
 ```

-Referring back to the request, `q=historic north` is the query used to fetch the initial results (using BM25 in this case), which are then re-ranked with the LTR model. `rq` is where all of the LTR parameters are provided. `efi` stands for "[external feature information](https://lucene.apache.org/solr/guide/6_6/learning-to-rank.html#LearningToRank-ExternalFeatureInformation)", which allows you to specify features at query time.
+Referring back to the request, `q=historic north` is the query used to fetch the initial results (using BM25 in this case), which are then re-ranked with the LTR model. `df=text` specifies the default field for Solr to search. `rq` is where all of the LTR parameters are provided. `efi` stands for "[external feature information](https://lucene.apache.org/solr/guide/6_6/learning-to-rank.html#LearningToRank-ExternalFeatureInformation)", which allows you to specify features at query time.
 In this case, we're populating the `text_a` argument with the term `historic`, the `text_b` argument with the term `north`, and the `text` argument with the multi-term query `'historic north'` (note, this is not being treated as a "phrase"). `fl=id,score,[features]` tells Solr to include the `id`, `score`, and model features in the results.
 You can verify that the feature values are correct by performing the associated search in the "Query" interface of the Solr Admin UI.
-For example, typing `text_tfidf:historic` in the `q` text box and typing `score` in the `fl` text box and then clicking the "Execute Query" button should return a value of 0.53751516.
+For example, typing `text_tfidf:historic` in the `q` text box and typing `score` in the `fl` text box and then clicking the "Execute Query" button should return a value of 0.35304558.

 # <a name="RankNet"></a>**<p style="text-align: center;">RankNet</p>**